Skip to content

 Heart Health

-Leading risk factors for heart disease and stroke are high blood pressure, high low-density lipoprotein (LDL) cholesterol, diabetes, smoking, and secondhand smoke exposure, obesity, unhealthy diet, and physical inactivity.
-The Elderberry has been shown to promote healthy
+Leading risk factors for heart disease and stroke include high blood pressure, elevated low-density lipoprotein (LDL) cholesterol, diabetes, smoking or secondhand smoke exposure, obesity, unhealthy diet, and physical inactivity.
+Elderberry has been traditionally used to support wellness and may help promote healthy:

 The Elderberry For Healthy Blood Pressure